UT Tyler Baseball: Patriots sweep Cameron in four-game series

 GAME 3

-Nick Niebur (1-3) and Garrett Arredondo combine on a six-hitter in the second game on Friday (7-2 win).
+Nick Niebur (1-3) and Garrett Arredondo combined on a six-hitter in the second game on Saturday (7-2 win).

 Niebur went 4.2 innings (5 hits, 2 runs, 1 earned, 2 strikeouts, 1 walk).
 Arredondo finished the final 2.1 innings (1 hit, 0 runs, 5 strikeouts, 0 walks).